 If you don’t have a Breville Smart Oven Air, you can make this recipe in a dedicated air fryer, or in a convection oven, on a wire metal cooling rack on top of a sheet pan.
 If you’re looking to add a new gadget to your kitchen (and you’ve got space for a mega-sized toaster oven), though, I’d recommend picking this one up!

-- 1 to 1 ½ tablespoons Frank’s RedHot (the regular kind, not the wing sauce)
+- 1 tablespoons Frank’s RedHot the regular kind, not the wing sauce ( 1 to 1 ½ tbsp)

 - Preheat the Smart Oven Air to 360ºF and set it for 30 minutes, with the air fryer mesh basket inside.
 Place a sheet of aluminum foil on a rack underneath air fryer basket.